9 Bite-Sized Facts About Shark Week

 Though shark attacks make for dramatic headlines, the University of Florida reported that in 2017 there were just 88 unprovoked shark attacks around the world, only five of which proved fatal.
 Yet more than 100 million sharks were killed as a result of industrial fishing—an issue that hits home with Discovery executives.
 While Shark Week is meant to both entertain and educate viewers, Discovery Channel also runs a number of PSAs throughout the week to help raise awareness about the dangers facing today’s sharks, and encourage viewers to make their voices heard.

-In 2014, Sean Lesniak—a 9-year-old Shark Week fanatic from Massachusetts—was so moved by a special on the declining shark population that he wrote a letter to his local representative, David M. Nangle, asking him to help put an end to shark finning.
+In 2014, Sean Lesniak—a then-9-year-old Shark Week fanatic from Massachusetts—was so moved by a special on the declining shark population that he wrote a letter to his local representative, David M. Nangle, asking him to help put an end to shark finning.
 Nangle agreed with Lesniak's stance and pushed a bill forward to ban the trade of shark fins in Massachusetts.
 On July 24, 2014, then-governor Deval Patrick signed the bill into law.